halvisg/Master_thesis_VANET_testbed/README.md

 ### 2. Download and install SUMO

-SUMO can be installed either by downloading a binary from SUMO's [home page](https://sumo.dlr.de/docs/Downloads.php).
+SUMO can be installed either by downloading a binary from SUMO's [home page](https://sumo.dlr.de/docs/Downloads.php), however, this is not the approach we recommend.
-Alternatively, SUMO and related packages, like TraCI and netedit, can be installed using pip.
-We recommend installing with pip, as this guide created for that.
+SUMO and related packages, like TraCI and netedit, can also be installed directly from apt.
+We recommend installation using apt, as this guide created for that.

-Install SUMO through pip:
+Install SUMO through apt:

 ```console
 foo@bar:~$ sudo apt-get install sumo sumo-tools sumo-doc